Fonticula: Culturing techniques

 The vegetative stage in F. alba consists of unicellular, myxamoeba that feed on bacterial cells.
 F. alba grows with Klebsiella pneumoniae upon a nutrient agar.
 In the study done by Worley et al (1979), Fonticula alba was cultured on a tryptone-glucose-yeast-extract agar.

 Worley et al. (1979), also investigated the effect of substrate concentration on Fonticula alba cell growth and sorocarp formation.
 They found that on a more concentrated substrate, cell growth advanced more quickly and normal sorocarp formation followed.
 On less concentrated media, they found opposite results.

 F. alba was also cultured with different strains of bacteria, to determine if other bacterial species could serve as a nutrient.
 The agar was streaked with different bacteria such as Bacillus megaterium, Serratia marcescens, Pseudomonas fluorescens, Micrococcus luteus, and Escherichia coli.
-The strains with B.megaterium, S.marcescens, and P.fluorescens sorocarps did develop, but lesser and later than normal.
-In the strains with M.luteus it was found that no sorocarps or myxamoebae grew.
+The strains with B. megaterium, S. marcescens, and P. fluorescens sorocarps did develop, but lesser and later than normal.
+In the strains with M. luteus it was found that no sorocarps or myxamoebae grew.
 The strain with E. coli did show adequate growth and fruiting.
-However, compared to K.pneumoniae, the sorocarps that grew with E. coli were smaller in size.
+However, compared to K. pneumoniae, the sorocarps that grew with E. coli were smaller in size.

-F. alba grows at an optimal temperature range of 25-28 degrees celsius.
-However, it tends to grow at a broad range of 16-37 degrees celsius.
+F. alba grows at an optimal temperature range of 25–28 degrees celsius.
+However, it tends to grow at a broad range of 16–37 degrees celsius.
 Studies have shown that it does not grow at a lower bracket 10 degrees celsius or a higher bracket of 40 degrees celsius.

-List of species

-The genus Fonticula contains a sole species named Fonticula alba.